 - Thomas Earls was born on March 12, 1882, in Co.
 Antrim.
 In the 1901 Census he is listed as an unmarried 19-year-old Apprentice Druggist living with his older brother John at 250 Ormeau Road, Belfast.
 Later he joined the army and fought in the Boer War after which he chose to stay in South Africa.
 Initially he worked in the Civil Service in Pilgrim's Rest, East Transvaal.
 From there he moved to a town or area called Derby in West Transvaal where he tried his hand at maize farming.
 Three years of locusts brought that venture to an end.
 He then joined the mines and spent the rest of his working life as a reduction officer in the mines in the Barberton area of East Transvaal [now Mpumalanga province].
 Some of the oldest rocks on earth are to be found in the Barberton area and these ancient greenstones and metamorphosed granites form the Crocodile River Mountains in the south-east of the province.
 In 1912 Tom married Rubina May Coxon.
 Ruby was born on Jul.19, 1888, in Victoria, Australia and became a dedicated nurse and a pioneer of nursing homes.
 She set up one nursing home in Nelspruit (Nelspruit was founded in 1905 by three brothers of the Nel family who grazed their cattle around the site of Nelspruit during the winter months.
 Today it is a key manufacturing and agricultural hub for northeastern South Africa, lying 60km west of the Mozambique border and 330km east of Johannesburg) during the difficult years of the malaria and blackwater fever outbreaks and later one in Witwatersrand after which she went to Durban and bought a clinic for the treatment of varicose veins.
 During the early years of marriage she was a district nurse and ventured out to the remotest parts of South Africa, nursing under the most difficult conditions.
 Tom and Ruby had very full and interesting lives, though desperately hard financially.
 Ruby died in Munster, Natal, on Jun.23, 1963.
 Late in life (1969) Thomas lived at 15 Lancaster Road, Parkdene, Boksburg, South Africa.
 Boksburg is about 15 miles east of Johannesburg.
 Tom died in Boksburg on Nov.24, 1970.
 Tom and Ruby had two daughters:

 - Colleen Margaret Earls was born on Apr.27, 1919, in Pretoria, South Africa.
 She married Donald Burrow who had a chemist shop at 274 Commissioner Street in Boksburg.
 In 1992 they were still living at 15 Lancaster Road, Parkdene, Boksburg though the preferred address is P.O.Box 199, Boksburg, Transvaal 1460.
-They had two children:
+They had two children, Alan and Joan.